The Building Type you choose for your Barndominium can affect your plans in many ways!

 Steel or Wood Structure?

-The most commonly used structures for Barndominiums are either a metal or wood.
-The structure provide support for the roof and exterior wall framing of your building.
+The structure (skeleton) materials for Barndominiums are metal or wood.
+The structure provides support for the roof and exterior wall framing of your building.

-Will you construct it or can you find a company who does?
+Will you construct it or can you find a company that does?

 If you are considering doing it yourself think about the equipment you will want to have handy to get up high enough for the truss placement and what will elevate the trusses for you.
 If you don’t know anyone locally who has constructed one reach out on the internet for people who have so you can ask about their experience.